cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 ~~~
 hash2base(msg, ctr)

-Arguments:
+Parameters:
+- H, a cryptographic hash function producing b bits.
+- F, a finite field of characteristic p and order q=p^m.
+- W = ceil((ceil(log2(p)) + k) / b), where k is the security
+  parameter of the cryptosystem (e.g., k = 128).

+Inputs:
-  1. msg is the message to hash.
+- msg is the message to hash.
-  2. ctr is an integer argument, 0 <= ctr < 256.
+- ctr is an integer argument, 0 <= ctr < 256.
   This is used to efficiently create independent
   instances of hash2base (see discussion above).

-Parameters:
-  1. H, a cryptographic hash function producing b bits.
-  2. F, a finite field of characteristic p and order q=p^m.
-  3. W = ceil((ceil(log2(p)) + k) / b), where k is the security
-     parameter of the cryptosystem (e.g., k = 128).
-Input: msg, an octet string to be hashed.
 Output: u, an element in F.

 Steps: